viblo/Munk2D/docs/manual.md

 - You can add multiple joints between two bodies, but make sure that they don't fight.
 Doing so can cause the bodies jitter or spin violently.

-## Overview of Collision Detection in Chipmunk
+## Overview of Collision Detection

 In order to make collision detection in Chipmunk as fast as possible, the process is broken down into several stages.
 While it tries to be conceptually